Diana, Princess of Wales: Ancestry

 Diana was born into the British Spencer family, different branches of which hold the titles of Duke of Marlborough, Earl Spencer, Earl of Sunderland, and Baron Churchill.
 The Spencers claimed descent from a cadet branch of the powerful medieval Despenser family, but its validity is questioned.
 Her great-grandmother was Margaret Baring, a member of the German-British Baring family of bankers and the daughter of Edward Baring, 1st Baron Revelstoke.
 Diana's distant noble ancestors included the first Duke and Duchess of Marlborough.
 Diana and Charles were distantly related, as they were both descended from the House of Tudor through Henry VII of England.
 She was also descended from the House of Stuart through Charles II of England by Charles Lennox, 1st Duke of Richmond, and Henry FitzRoy, 1st Duke of Grafton, and his brother James II of England by Henrietta FitzJames.
 Other noble ancestors include Margaret Kerdeston, granddaughter of Michael de la Pole, 2nd Earl of Suffolk; Robert Devereux, 2nd Earl of Essex, an English nobleman and a favourite of Elizabeth I of England; and Edward Seymour, 1st Duke of Somerset, a descendant of Edward III of England through his son Lionel of Antwerp, 1st Duke of Clarence.
 Diana's Scottish roots came from her maternal grandmother, Lady Fermoy.
-Among her Scottish ancestors were Alexander Gordon, 4th Duke of Gordon, and his wife Jane, and Archibald Campbell, 9th Earl of Argyll.
+Her Scottish ancestors included Alexander Gordon, 4th Duke of Gordon, and his wife Jane, and Archibald Campbell, 9th Earl of Argyll.

 Diana's American lineage came from her great-grandmother Frances Ellen Work, daughter of wealthy American stockbroker Franklin H. Work from Ohio, who was married to her great-grandfather James Roche, 3rd Baron Fermoy, an Irish peer.
 Diana's fourth great-grandmother in her direct maternal line, Eliza Kewark, was matrilineally of Indian descent.
 She is variously described in contemporary documents as "a dark-skinned native woman" and "an Armenian woman from Bombay".